 When trying to maximize canola yields, it‘s a no-brainer that an excellent fertility program is crucial.
 Canola varieties today are better than ever at reducing the risk of disease and increasing things like standability and drought tolerance.
 But according to Lyle Cowell, Manager, Agronomic Services with CPS, no matter how good the options, canola variety selection will not influence nutrient requirements.
-So what are the tools available to canola growers in 2017?
+So what are the tools available to canola growers?

 A big toolbox